MicrosoftLearning/AI-102-AIEngineer/Instructions/23-search-skills.md

 ```

 6. Save the function and then open the **Test/Run** pane.
-7. In the **Test/Run** pane, replace the existing **Body** with the following JSON, which reflects the schema expected by an Azure Cognitive Search skill in which records containing data for one or more documents are submitted for processing:
+7. In the **Test/Run** pane, replace the existing **Body** with the following JSON, which reflects the schema expected by an Azure AI Search skill in which records containing data for one or more documents are submitted for processing:

     ```
     {